Moses Grandy: Enslaved life

-He earned enough money to buy his freedom, but two different owners stole his money.
+He earned enough money to buy his freedom, but two different enslavers stole his money.

-First, he made installments to James Grandy, for which he received receipts, towards the $600 to buy his freedom.
-After the final payment was made, and within eyesight of the courthouse, James Grandy asked for the receipts in exchange for his signature on the papers to free him.
+First, he made installments to James Grandy, for which he received receipts toward the $600 to buy his freedom.
+After the final payment was made and within eyesight of the courthouse, James Grandy asked for the receipts in exchange for his signature on the papers to free him.
 Moses gave him the receipts.
-Grandy tore up the receipts and rather than walk towards the courthouse, he went to the tavern to drink.
-Instead of giving Moses his freedom, James sold him to another slave-owner, Mr. Trewitt, and kept the money Moses paid.
-Outraged at her brother's dishonorable behavior, his sister and her husband, Charles Grice, took him to court to have him honor his agreement.
+Grandy tore up the receipts and went to the tavern to drink rather than walk toward the courthouse.
+Instead of giving Moses his freedom, James sold him to another enslaver, Mr. Trewitt, and kept the money Moses paid.
+Outraged at her brother's dishonorable behavior, his sister and her husband, Charles Grice took him to court to have him honor his agreement.
 That having failed, other whites reacted by having him removed from the boarding house he lived in.

 Moses, owned now by Trewitt and having lost his savings, was hired out again.
-Trewitt kept a share of the money Moses earned and Moses Grandy again saved another $600.
-When he had saved up what Trewitt demanded to buy his freedom, Trewitt took the money, but did not free him.
+Trewitt kept a share of the money Moses earned, and Moses Grandy saved another $600.
+When he had saved up what Trewitt demanded to buy his freedom, Trewitt took the money but did not free him.

 Grandy went into a deep depression.
-His owner threatened to sell him, which would mean he would be separated from his second wife.
+His enslaver threatened to sell him, meaning he would be separated from his second wife.
 At the thought of being separated again from a loved one, he said in desperation, "I would cut my throat from ear to ear rather than go with him."
-His owner, realizing the financial impact of such a measure, withdrew the offer to sell him.
+His enslaver, realizing the financial impact of such a measure, withdrew the offer to sell him.

 Ironically, one of the most brutal slave overseers, a Mr. Brooks, was outraged by the second time in which Grandy's money was taken without securing his freedom.
 He notified Grandy that a man, Edward Minner, might be able to help secure his freedom.
 Grandy recounted the experiences he had to a white man he believed to be honorable, Edward Minner, who agreed to buy him for $650 and have him earn back the price of the sale to obtain his freedom.